sergioventurini/plssem/README.md

 # Installation notes

-To install `plssem` directly from GitHub you can run the following code in your Stata session:
+To install `plssem` directly from GitHub you need to use the `github` Stata package.
+You can install the latest version of the `github` package by executing the following code in your Stata session:

-    net install plssem, replace from(https://raw.githubusercontent.com/sergioventurini/plssem/master/)
+    net install github, from("https://haghish.github.io/github/")

+Then, you can install the `plssem` package using the following code in Stata:

+    github install sergioventurini/plssem

 # Authors
 Sergio Venturini, Department of Economic and Social Sciences, Università Cattolica del Sacro Cuore, Cremona, Italy